Key takeaways:

 Spending some time comparing options could mean significant savings on your medications next year.

 While you can't use GoodRx and Medicare at the same time, you can opt to use GoodRx coupons instead of your coverage when you fill your prescriptions.
-Just let your pharmacist know you want to use a GoodRx coupon rather than your Medicare coverage.
+Just let your pharmacist know that you want to use a GoodRx discount rather than your Medicare coverage.

 Consider using a GoodRx coupon instead of Medicare in the following situations: